-The eight Arctic states rotate the chairmanship of the organization, currently occupied by Canada.
+The eight Arctic states rotate the chairmanship of the organization, currently hold by U.S..

 The Arctic Council is working to ensure that Arctic development takes place responsibly and sustainably.
 Commercial businesses in the Arctic will play the strong role in building a sustainable and economically vibrant future for the region.